Antynea/grub-btrfs/README.md

 * verify compatibility with manjaro and snapper (but I don't use them, so it will take some time)

-* don't create menu if snapshot is not bootable with /boot partition separate

 ## discussion